vinoja98/concurrent_lab2/README.md

 Rider 48 is waiting for the bus.
 Rider 49 is waiting for the bus.
 Rider 50 is waiting for the bus.
+Rider 51 is waiting for the bus.
+Rider 52 is waiting for the bus.
 Rider 1 is boarding the bus.
 Rider 2 is boarding the bus.
 Rider 3 is boarding the bus.